pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu_apps_workload_apply.md

-## Tanzu Apps Workload Apply
+# Tanzu Apps Workload Apply

-Apply configuration to a new or existing workload

-### Synopsis

-Apply configuration to a new or existing workload.
+This topic will help you apply configuration to a new or existing workload.
 If the resource does not exist, it will be created.

 Workload configuration options include:
 - source code to build